Skip to main content

 We want to make the event as accessible and inclusive as possible for everyone and have the following provisions in place:

-• A level, step-free access area in the centre of the Upper Terrace with seating and wheelchair spaces, together with seating on raised platform behind for those with less limited mobility.
+• A level, step-free access area in the centre of the Upper Terrace with seating and wheelchair spaces, together with seating on a raised platform behind for those with less limited mobility.

 • The best entry points for the access area are either side of The National Gallery.
 You may find it easiest to enter the Square via the north west corner by the National Gallery’s Sainsbury Wing, which is normally slightly less busy.